 While Sidibé enjoyed taking photographs of young people at parties and dances, he preferred taking black-and-white portraits of his clients in the studio, where he could participate more directly in the creative process.
 He initially worked for Photo Service, a studio and photo supply store owned and operated by the French photographer, Gérard Guillat-Guignard.
 Like Seydou Keïta, who belongs to the preceding generation of Malian photographers, Sidibé opened his own studio.
 His establishment, Studio Malick, was opened in 1962.

 “Nuit de Noël” can refer to Christmas Eve or Christmas night.
 In other versions of this photograph, it is titled Nuit de Noël (Happy Club).
-Dr. Candace Keller points out that reprinted photographs of Sidibé’s work in the United States and France usually have titles, but it is unclear if Sidibé or others gave these reproductions these titles.
-See Candace M. Keller, “Transculturated Displays: International Fashion and West African Portraiture,” in African Dress: Fashion, Agency, Performance (Bloomsbury Academic, 2013): p.
+Candace M. Keller points out that reprinted photographs of Sidibé’s work in the United States and France usually have titles, but it is unclear if Sidibé or others gave these reproductions these titles.
+See Keller, “Transculturated Displays: International Fashion and West African Portraiture,” African Dress: Fashion, Agency, Performance, edited by Karen Tranberg Hansen and D. Soyini Madison (London: Bloomsbury Academic, 2013), p.
 191.

-Malick Sidibé, quoted in “Malick Sidibé, Bamako, Mali, 13 November 2000: Interview,” in You Look Beautiful like That: The Portrait Photographs of Seydou Keïta and Malick Sidibé (2001), p.
+Malick Sidibé, quoted in “Malick Sidibé, Bamako, Mali, 13 November 2000: Interview,” You Look Beautiful like That: The Portrait Photographs of Seydou Keïta and Malick Sidibé (Cambridge: Harvard Art Museums, 2001), p.
 50.

 Manthia Diawara, “The Sixties in Bamako: Malick Sidibé and James Brown” in Malick Sidibé: Photographs (2003), pp. 8–22.